29 Painting Tool Hacks To Get Your Projects Rolling

 Quick Touch-Up Pads

 If you have touch-up work that’s not worth dirtying a paintbrush, try makeup rounds.
 These smooth pieces of cotton are about the size of a silver dollar and they won’t shed.
 You can use them to apply dabs of stain, oil or paint.
-We’ve even used them to touch up nail hole patches.
-You can find them near the cosmetics at drugstores and discount stores. — Jan Olsen.
-Plus: Get the skinny on our very best wood finishing tips.
+We’ve even used them to touch up nail hole patches. — Jan Olsen.

 Instant Roller Savers

-When the painting job’s half done but the day is all done, slide your paint roller off the roller frame and store it in a Lay’s Stax potato chip container.
-It’s just the right size for a standard 9-in. roller.
+When the painting job is half done but the day is all done, slide your paint roller off the roller frame and store it in a Lay’s Stax potato chip container.
+It’s just the right size for a standard nine-inch roller.
 Once you’ve slipped the roller cover inside, pop on the lid and the wet roller is sealed and ready for service in the morning.
 Our thanks to reader Kevin Kurucz for this high-rolling discovery.
-Plus: More painting tips and tricks.

 Paintbrush Turned Push Stick

 After my paint brushes wear out, I strip off the metal ferrule with a needle-nose pliers and some strength.
 I use the wood or composite handle for a table saw push stick.
 Since I am frequently losing or misplacing mine, I figured it would be better to have more rather than less of these handy tools.

 I use a square to measure and mark and the angle I want to cut into the paintbrush.
 Next, I simply make two cuts on my bandsaw to make an angled notch in the bottom of the handle.
 Now it’s time to get to work! — Austin Garmo.